← BLOG

 Category 5 (CAT5) testing: Every five years, a full load test (traction) or pressure test (hydraulic), plus safety-device verification.
 Separate filing.

-LL64/2018 (door-lock monitoring): By January 1, 2027, every passenger elevator installed before the 2016 Building Code must be retrofitted with a door-lock monitoring system that detects open-door movement and brings the car to a controlled stop.
-Non-compliance after deadline: cessation-of-use order.
+Door-lock monitoring (deadline January 1, 2020 — past): Every existing passenger elevator had to be retrofitted with a door-lock monitoring system that detects open-door movement and brings the car to a controlled stop.
+The retrofit is mandated by NYC Building Code Appendix K3, Rule 3.10.12, and filed through DOB NOW: Safety.
+Non-compliance: cessation-of-use order.

 What it actually costs.